 Breach of Warranty

-This has a close similarity to a breach of contract.
-Just like it is the case with breach of contract, purchase documents that were signed by the homeowner and the developer sets forth warranties pertaining to the property’s condition.
+This bears close similarity to breach of contract.
+Just like it is the case with breach of contract, purchase documents that were signed between the homeowner and the developer sets forth warranties pertaining to the property’s condition.
 If a breach of express warranty arises, the principles of contract can apply.

 Strict Liability Claims

 More often than less, the implicit warranty of habitability enforces strict liability on general contractors.
 The idea of strict liability against general contractors grew from the products liability law.
 In strict liability claims, the complainant doesn’t have to prove that the developer or the general contractor was negligent during the design or construction of a building.
-The plaintiff is only required to prove that the respondent played a role in the project and that a defect exists.
-Besides this, he/she needs to show that the defects proximately caused the damages and that the defendant is the cause of the defect.
+The plaintiff is only required to prove that the respondent played a role in the project, and that a defects exists.
+Besides this, he/she needs to show that the defects proximately caused the damages, and that the defendant is the cause of the defect.

 Negligent and Fraud Misrepresentation